Jeff Bezos wants to buy CNBC, says report — Here's how much it may cost him | Company Business News

 According to an exclusive report by The New York Post quoting a person familiar with the developments, the billionaire has been showing interest in buying the media network, and has been signalling the same to his business associates.

-The fourth richest person in the world is mulling to acquire CNBC after it is spun off by NBCUniversal parent Comcast later this year, The Post reported.
+The fourth richest person in the world is mulling to acquire CNBC after it is spin off by NBCUniversal parent Comcast later this year, The Post reported.

 Livemint could not independently verify the details of the report.
 This article will be updated if there is an official confirmation on the same.